A new TikTok trend sees everyone talking about ’97 percent’, but what does it mean?

 The ‘97%’ TikTok trend is a reaction to the murder of a UK woman called Sarah Everard.

-A week later, her body was found in a woodland area in Kent, and Met police officer Wayne Couzens is due to go on trial in October after being charged with her kidnap and murder.
+A week later, her body was found in a woodland area in Kent, and Met police officer Wayne Couzens was sentenced to life in prison for her kidnap, rape and murder.

-Sarah’s death has sparked a social media movement as other women share their experiences of feeling unsafe or receiving harassment whilst alone.
+Sarah’s death sparked a social media movement as other women began to share their experiences of feeling unsafe or receiving harassment whilst alone.

 The 97 percent trend on TikTok is part of this movement, seeing women voicing their safety fears online in an attempt to ensure that everyone understands just how dangerous the streets can be for women.